Warehousing

 Find out if the landlord will agree to allow for subletting in the lease agreement.
 If your business fails or you need to relocate, having an assignment or sublet clause in place can save you a great deal of money - it means you have the chance to find someone else to cover the rent. uTenant can help you out if you need to source someone to help you fill any surplus industrial space you may have in your warehouse or facility.

-At uTenant, we know everything there is to know about one kind of commercial real estate in particular - industrial leases.
+At uTenant, we know everything there is to know about one kind of commercial property leases in particular - industrial leases, for warehouses and other industrial properties.
 We can put you in touch with the right people to assist you with negotiating the lease agreement and help you find your perfect industrial tenant/landlord match.
 Use our online platform or contact us today to discover the smart way to lease industrial property.

 Updated: 18 December 2023